By Delia / Last Updated October 18, 2022

 Conclusion

 In SQL Server, BACKUP DATABASE TO DISK is a practical T-SQL statement to perform different types of backup.
-But if you want to use a more intuitive way to do such operations, AOMEI Centralized Backupper Database Edition is also a choice worth trying.
+But if you want to use a more intuitive way to do such operations, AOMEI Cyber Backup is also a choice worth trying.

 With it, you can perform automatic backup with ease, or backup all SQL databases of an instance.
-More than that, as an enterprise endpoint backup software, it also allows you to create and manage client computer backups from a central machine.
+More than that, as an enterprise-level backup software, it also allows you to create and manage VMware ESXi VMs backup centrally.